 Can Being Overweight Harm My Health?

-When your doctor says you are "overweight," you are at higher risk for serious illnesses, such as heart disease, high cholesterol, and high blood pressure.
+When your doctor says you are "overweight," you are at higher risk for serious illnesses, such as heart disease, high cholesterol, type 2 diabetes, and high blood pressure.
 Overweight teens are also at higher risk of psychological problems, such as depression.
 Also, being overweight and having increased abdominal fat is closely linked to type 2 diabetes, which has increased dramatically in teens.

 Being overweight is associated with early onset of sexual maturity in girls and delayed sexual maturation in boys.

 Am I Overweight?

 Everyone is different.
 Your best friend may be the same height as you and weigh 10 pounds less.
 Yet you both may be at your best weight, depending on factors like your bone structure and genetics.